OS2mo/os2mo/README.md

 #### Employee conversion

-The conversion file specifies in json how to map attributes from OS2mo to LDAP and from LDAP to MO, and takes the form:
+The conversion file specifies in json how to map attributes from OS2mo to LDAP and from LDAP to OS2mo, and takes the form:

 ```
 {